 We vetted many password management programs before selecting Keeper to include in our Defensor security suite.
 Keeper is the best password manager we’ve found for small to mid-sized businesses.

 Using Keeper revolves around a secure vault.
 Each user has a personal vault that stores all their credentials.
 Users create one password — a master password — to access their vault.
 Once a user logged in to their vault, Keeper can fill in any password from the vault when it’s needed.

 Passwords kept in the vault can and should be more complex and random than anyone can reasonably remember.
 A password like 91vt1m8Z12Pb7>b2PS1 might be ugly and impossible to remember, but it will also be impervious to brute-force attacks.

 Keeper users can click the die icon to randomly generate a unique password for an account.

 Instituting password management changes the way people work in your company, for the better.

 Users at first will likely object to changes in how their passwords are managed.
 They’ll say it slows them down or invades their privacy.
 They see it as their passwords, not passwords that they use to access company systems.

 But imagine if employees could manufacture their own office keys and access cards whenever they wanted.
 Or worse, keys to company vehicles.
 How secure do you think your business would be after a year?
 Yet this is what we do every day with passwords.

 Users will quickly warm up to the convenience of automated login through Keeper.
 Instructional videos will help them with adoption.
-They’ll also grow confident that their employer won’t be put out of business from a cyber security threat.
+They’ll also grow confident that their employer won’t be put out of business by a cyber security threat.